Brand Resource Center

 There are several partners, departments and programs that make up the American Academy of Orthopaedic Surgeons (AAOS).
 To represent these collaborations, logo lockups are used.

 Placement of the AAOS logo in a lockup with another identity is visual representation of the relationship and/or partnership with that organization or brand.
-All lockups should adhere to the graphic-free zone guideline.
+All lockups should be requested through and created by the branding team.
+Placement of logo lockups should always adhere to the graphic-free zone guideline.

-The preferred orientation for logo lockups is horizontal, however vertical lockups are permitted, with the permission of the branding team, for necessary instances involving readability of the logos.
+The preferred orientation for logo lockups is horizontal, however vertical lockups are permitted, with the permission of the branding team, for necessary instances involving readability of the logos and design considerations.